 J Oscar Bittinger arrives at the show with a beat guitar case full of innocence and experience, glittered up in folk-rock grooves and plain spoken poetry.
 With a carnival spin and a scamp’s grin, J Oscar songs explore places where headlong meets heartache, “drunk with joy” and “drunken laughter” might go from blarney to trouble-making, and lostness and recovery may be as difficult to distinguish as mist is on the surface of a twilight lake.
 And you might just want to sing along, because singing a bittersweet song is best way to better the bitter.

 Things They Say

-…a far better guitar player than many folk-based songwriters – rhythmic and energetic, really filled out the songs.
+…rhythmic and energetic guitar player – imaginative arrangements filled out the songs.
 I’m impressed!